IN2-Moist/2Take1-Moist-Script/README.md

 ### Moists Script ?.?.?.?
 (Build Number Version being used)
 ##### Online Players
+`List Of Players by name in the session with the below functions inside` Player Names have tags:

+-IN2Moist-[Y]      =  Y = You
+-IN2Moist-[F]      =  F = Social Club Friend
+-IN2Moist-[V]      =  V = Vehicle God Mode
+-IN2Moist-[G]      =  G = Player God Mode
+-IN2Moist-[.SPEC.] = .SPEC.
+Custom Tag by myself just indicating the Player Spectating outside or not in a dectected interior being in a vehicle inside say Arena Workshop triggers this if you spectate with mod
+-IN2Moist-[M]      = M = Player is Marked by 2Take1 as a Modder for some Reason Check online Player Info Window for more Details!
+-IN2Moist-[O]      = O = Player is Currently using OTR Could be either Lester OTR CEO Ghost Organisation or a menu modded OTR if this has been on for more than 5mins pretty sure this is Modded!
+-IN2Moist-[H]      = H = Player is Currently The Session Host -IN2Moist-[S]      = S = Script Host of the session (Player Currently Hosting the Freemode.c Script fior the session)

 ##### Online Session
 ##### Player Functions
 ##### World Options